buddhist-uni/buddhist-uni.github.io/_content/excerpts/verses-of-the-elder-nuns-selections_hallisey-charles.md

 month: jun
 pages: 24
 booktitle: "Therigatha: Poems of the First Buddhist Women"
-publisher: "Harvard university press"
+publisher: "Harvard UP"
 address: "Cambridge, MA"
 ---

 A selection of poems from the Therīgāthā, translated by Charles Hallisey.
-These selections were part of a 2018 retreat given at Spirit Rock by Jetsunma Tenzin Palmo, Ayya Anandabodhi, and Ayya Sanyacitta.
+These selections were part of a 2018 retreat given at Spirit Rock led by Jetsunma Tenzin Palmo, Ayya Anandabodhi, and Ayya Sanyacitta.